 Storage is the key to homeschooling.

-Honestly, many homes don’t have enough room in them to dedicate an entire room to learning.
-That’s why I love utilizing multi-purpose furniture like these desks that double as cubby storage.
+Honestly, many homes don’t have enough space to dedicate an entire room to learning.
+That’s why I love utilizing multi-purpose furniture, like these desks that double as cubby storage.

 Designate a Space | Midwest Modern Momma